Down Jacket Guide: What Is a Down Jacket?

 |Easier to compress and packs small||Requires special cleaning|

-The shell of a super lightweight down jacket will be made with a thin and light material.
-Although this is ideal for reducing weight, these jackets can be more vulnerable to snagging and abrasions.
-This type of jacket is great if you are wearing it now and again on cold days but if you are looking for a jacket to wear regularly for many years to come, it is worth looking for a slightly heavier and thicker outer shell which will last far longer.
-You can shop our entire range of down jackets, which come in a range of shapes, sizes and colors.
+A super lightweight down jacket will be made with a thin, light material for the outer shell.
+Although ideal for reducing weight they can be more vulnerable to snagging and abrasions.
+This type of jacket is great if you are wearing it now and again on cold days.
+If you are looking for a jacket to wear regularly for many years to come, it is worth looking for a slightly heavier and thicker outer shell which will last far longer.

-Another feature to consider is a hood.
-Hooded down jackets can add extra warmth but also extra bulk.
-If you plan on wearing a down jacket as a midlayer (underneath a rain jacket for example) you may be better getting a jacket without a hood.
+- Hoods – A hood will help add extra warmth but will also add bulk.
+If you are wearing a down jacket as a mid-layer, i.e. under a waterproof coat, you may consider wearing a jacket without a hood.